kool-buddy/Image-processing/README.md

 ----------------------------------------------------------------------------------------------------------
 Conclusion

 This project demonstrates the successful classification of tram and car sounds using a CNN model trained on MFCC features.
 The approach leverages insights from human hearing, emphasizing frequency-related features to achieve high accuracy.
-The "images" folder in the uploaded zip file includes relevant plots of the features used in the analysis.

 ----------------------------------------------------------------------------------------------------------
 Feel free to explore the code and data in this repository to gain a deeper understanding of the project and its outcomes.
 Your feedback and contributions are highly appreciated.